 Consider using Magento to build a website for your B2B company?
-Read our evaluation of what Magento has to offer for the B2B business model.
+Read our evaluation of what Magento offers for the B2B business model.
 Then you can find if it’s the right platform to boost your digital sales channel and beyond.

 Magento Open Source vs Magento Commerce

 Why should you care about this?
 Because there is a huge difference between the two when it comes to B2B eCommerce.

 Magento Open Source does not support any B2B features by default, while Magento Commerce does.